Nadine2016/knative/about.md

 - Delete Job

 ### Project
 A Project is a container for components, such as Applications and Job definitions.
-Projects enable you to manage resources and provide access to components in the Project.
+Use Projects to manage resources and provide access to components in the Project.

 A Project:
 - Provides a unique namespace for entity names